ablschools/data_scientist_challenge/README.md

 Here are the two questions that our partner school indicated they are interested in knowing more about:
 1. What groups of students, based on common attributes, are consistently underperforming on their quizzes?
-2. Are there any types of groups, e.g., manual groups vs calculated, that you would recommend teachers use or avoid using?
+2. Are there any types of groups, e.g., manual groups vs calculated (SimGroup, DivGroup, Random), that you would recommend teachers use or avoid using?

 ## The Data